 C1.11 CONTRACTOR'S SUBMITTAL

-Shop drawings or information regarding materials and equipment shall be submitted in five copies.
+Shop drawings or information regarding materials and equipment shall be submitted to the District in five copies.
 The District, after taking appropriate action, will return two marked copies to the Contractor.

 C1.12 TRAFFIC CONTROL